Dilatonic states near holographic phase transitions: Free energy and a phase transition

 We notice one very important fact: thanks to the rescaling that defines $\hat{\cal F}$ and $\hat{\phi}_2$, all branches of solutions depicted in Fig.~\ref{Fig:Plot} (and this holds true also in the subsequent Fig.~\ref{Fig:AnotherPlot}) connect to the origin of the diagram, with $\hat{\cal F}=0$ and $\hat{\phi}_2=0$.
 This observation makes it explicitly clear that, despite the semi-classical nature of the calculations we performed, the free energy density $\hat{\cal F}$ is defined in a consistent way that allows for the comparison of all possible solutions along all the branches we identified, given that effectively they all share one common point.

-All the blue lines are entirely contained within the region of the plot delimited by the black-orange line and the red line.
+All the thin blue lines are entirely contained within the region of the plot delimited by the solid black, short-dashed orange, and dashed red lines.
 Varying within this class of solutions, for all available choices of parameters, the confining solutions minimise $\hat{\cal F}$, while the skewed solutions maximise it.
 The solutions with good singularity do not resolve either of the two problematic features of the confining class: they do not extend the plot beyond the maximum value for $\hat \phi_2$, nor do they give us solutions with energy lower than the tachyonic sub-branch of the confining solutions.
-Finally, we highlight how not only are the solutions fully contained inside the region delimited by the black-orange and red curves, but also that, by varying $\phi_L$, we can span the entirety of this region.
+Finally, we highlight how not only are the solutions fully contained inside the region delimited by the solid black, short-dashed orange, and dashed red curves, but also that, by varying $\phi_L$, we can span the entirety of this region.

-In Fig.~\ref{Fig:AnotherPlot}, we add to the set of solutions on display several representative choices of badly singular solutions (in green), chosen by varying $\phi_L$ and $\zeta$, as well as the domain wall ones discussed in Section~\ref{Sec:SingDW} (in dark green).
+In Fig.~\ref{Fig:AnotherPlot}, we add to the set of solutions on display several representative choices of badly singular solutions (in thin light green), chosen by varying $\phi_L$ and $\zeta$, as well as the domain wall ones discussed in Section~\ref{Sec:SingDW} (in long-dashed dark green).
 We replace the solutions with a good singularity by shading in light blue the whole region of the plane $(\hat\phi_2\,,\,\hat{\cal F})$ delimited by the confining and skewed solutions.
 We notice two important features: for some choices of parameters, badly singular solutions exist that exceed the upper bound on $\hat\phi_2$ that we identified when discussing the confining solutions, and furthermore there are domain-wall, badly singular solutions with free energy lower that those along the tachyonic portion of the confining branch of solutions.